-For all other named participants and collaborators, CV and list of publications must be included.
-CV and list of publications for participants and collaborators must not exceed maximum 2 pages in total per person.
+Participants must include a CV and list of publications.
+CV and list of publications for participants must not exceed maximum 2 pages in total per person.
+However, for embedded PhD students and postdocs, the limit is a CV of 1 page, and a full list of publications.